bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 ![Some O.G.
 Data scientists](../img/dalle-plato-socrates-archimedes-and-r-a-fisher.jpeg){.preview-image}

+# No Single Data Science Definition

+Look at 10 job postings for data science and you'll see 10 unique definitions for a data scientist.
+Roughly, I'd categorize them as such:

+1. Human decision support: someone who supports others in their decision making.
+This would be their boss, their team, etc. Decisions are: should we shut this line of business down?
+Are our customers churning and how do we prevent that?
+2. Machine Decision Support: someone who helps machines make automated decisions, like whether to approve a loan, recommend a YouTube video, etc.
+3. Product developer: someone who uses data to build a web product or service.
+This is similar to machine decision support, but the role might be in a SaaS capacity.

+Most of these things below will help with 1-2.
+Today, AI products are all the rage and I offer one week on deep learning.
+That being said, all the principles in each one of these sections is important in any field you pursue.
 # Mindset

 While doing the following, on weeks 2-10, write one blog post to outline what you learned.